redis-developer/rediner/docs/ingest.md

 [pypropgraph](https://github.com/alexmilowski/pypropgraph) library
 to read the graph serializations and creates Cypher merge statements.

-Assuming the blog posts are in a directory called `out`, we can ingest the articles:
+Assuming the blog posts are in a directory called "`out`", the articles can be loaded into a local database via:

 ```
 python -m rediner load -r --graph milowski.com out